 - Flood barriers in the vicinity - these can be expensive, and may have been constructed by the council or by local residents.
 Barriers may indicate a serious expectation of future flooding.

-Even if you suspect that the property may have flooded in the past, the agent may be tight-lipped.
+Even if you suspect that the property may have flooded in the past, the estate agent may not be aware of it.
 If so, you can also look for signs of recent decorating work that the seller may have carried out to repair flood damage.
 New flooring, wallpaper, skirting boards or kitchen units may all be indicators.

-Of course, many people paint up their property before putting it on the market.
-Recent work is hardly conclusive evidence of flood damage.
+Of course, many people decorate their homes before going on the market.
+A recent lick of paint is hardly conclusive evidence of flood damage.